 “Reduce your intake of butter, cheese, red meat and dark poultry.
 These products are loaded with saturated fat, which raises cholesterol,” Dr. Kim says.

 “The closer you can get to being a vegetarian the better.
 Eating fruits and vegetables helps keep your appetite in check and has a protective effect against coronary heart disease.”

 Soluble fiber can help remove LDL or bad cholesterol from your bloodstream.
 It can also help with your digestive health.
-Beans, oat cereals, prunes, beans, flaxseeds, barley, legumes, apples, citrus fruits, brussels sprouts, apricots and broccoli are all good sources.
+Beans, oat cereals, prunes, flaxseeds, barley, legumes, apples, citrus fruits, Brussels sprouts, apricots and broccoli are all good sources.

 Certain types of fish, such as wild salmon and sardines, are full of omega-3 fatty acids, which can help lower triglyceride levels, a type of fat that comes from foods, and reduce blood pressure.
 “Aim to incorporate fish high in omega-3 fats into your diet two times a week,“ says Dr. Kim.
 “Be mindful of how you prepare it, skipping rich sauces that could be full of saturated fat.”

 “Chronic stress exposes your body to persistently elevated levels of stress hormones, such as cortisol, which can increase inflammation in the body and indirectly raise blood cholesterol levels,” Dr. Kim says.
 “To truly adopt a comprehensive program that will lower cholesterol and reduce your risk of heart disease, finding healthy ways to cope with stress is imperative.”

 If you are worried about your cholesterol level, have a thoughtful conversation with your primary care doctor about your overall risk for heart disease and develop a comprehensive program that promotes heart health.